twalk6/icinga2req/README.md

 This is a python requests based Icinga2 integration pack that was modified, tested, and now working with StackStorm 2.x+.

-Major cleanup with this version, supporting a new, "generic", trigger format, collecting extra information including addresses & custom check attributes, and a configurable filtering system.
+Version 2.0: Major cleanup with this version, supporting a new, "generic", trigger format, collecting extra information including addresses & custom check attributes, and a configurable filtering system.

+Version 2.1: Adds a configurable icinga2 queue setting.
+Hardens the code with reconnect support.

 The filtering system works like this: For each block, the key is checked against everything in the payload.
 If there's a match made, then the type operation is done against the pattern.
-If it's a match, then that event is filtered out
+If it's a match, then that event is filtered out.